sanjakapetanovic/lana-agent-based-model/README.md

 The central contribution is architectural rather than numerical: propagation and feedback are represented as measurable, removable components rather than hidden aggregate coupling terms.
 Compared with general-purpose spiking simulators (Brian2, NEURON, NEST), LANA does not aim to improve efficiency or biophysical detail — its specific value is that mobile signal agents and environmental feedback remain explicit objects that can be observed, removed and audited.

-**Associated manuscript:** *A reproducible agent-based spiking model for decomposing signal transport and environmental feedback in neural recruitment dynamics* (Scientific Reports, submitted May 2026)

 ---

 ## What is included